Wearable Robotics – Interactive Fashion

-The porcupine wearable is a collaboration with international robotics wearables designer Anouk Wipprecht.
-Combining Anouk’s talents and ingenuity for producing responsive wearable dresses and my interest in making invisible stressors apparent to others, we created a wearable modeled on the defense mechanisms of the porcupine.
-This wearable uses a system of sensors to deduce the stress of the wearer in relation to their proximity to others.
-Designed for street harassment and assault situations, pointed spikes are activated when the wearer’s stress levels go beyond a certain threshold.
-These spikes serve as an indicator to the wearer of their state of stress, as well as a message to the other person to back off.
+Hystrix is a collaboration with international robotics fashion designer Anouk Wipprecht.
+Combining Anouk’s talents and ingenuity for producing responsive wearable dresses and my interest in making invisible stressors apparent to others, we designed in collaboration with students at CCA a wearable modeled on the defense mechanisms of the porcupine.
+This wearable uses a system of sensors including temperature, galvanic skin response, pulse, and proximity to deduce the stress of the wearer in relation to their proximity to others.
+Pointed spikes are animated when the wearer’s stress levels go beyond a certain threshold.
+These spikes serve as an indicator to the wearer of their state of stress, as well as a message to surrounding threats to back off.

-This project is currently being developed into its next stage.
-Ultimately, we would love to create an app and wearable which allows people to monitor their stress and log the effects of street harassment to raise awareness and hopefully action.
+This project is currently being developed into its next stage: an app and wearable which allows people to monitor their stress and log the effects of street harassment in public space.